-Deborah S. Rogers (US): PhD (Cultural Evolution), MS (Ecology); previously directed Technical Information Project – a citizen group providing public interest research and advocacy related to environment and development in the Northern Plains region of the US; also taught at Oglala Lakota College – an indigenous tribal college on the Pine Ridge Reservation, managed a multi-million dollar health disparities project working with Lakota tribes in South Dakota, and worked for the International Human Dimensions Programme of the United Nations in Bonn, Germany.
+Deborah S. Rogers (US): Deborah Rogers has a PhD (Cultural Evolution) and MS (Ecology).
+She previously directed Technical Information Project – a citizen group providing public interest research and advocacy related to environment and development in the Northern Plains region of the US.
+She also taught at Oglala Lakota College – an Indigenous tribal college on the Pine Ridge Reservation; managed a multi-million dollar health disparities project working with Lakota tribes in South Dakota; and worked for the International Human Dimensions Programme of the United Nations in Bonn, Germany.
 As President of IfE, Deborah brings a commitment to developing IfE as a truly global network with broad-based and democratic decision-making.

-Pedi Obani (Nigeria): Pedi is a Barrister and Solicitor of the Supreme Court of Nigeria, law lecturer in the Department of Public Law of the University of Benin, Edo State, Nigeria, and a PhD Research Fellow at the University of Amsterdam and the UNESCO-IHE Institute for Water Education, The Netherlands.
-She is an expert in law and sustainability, with nearly ten years working experience post-call to the Bar, and has a keen interest in promoting human rights and inclusive development across various levels of governance.
-Pedi has facilitated the training of journalists on reporting the environment under the auspices of Environmental Rights Action/Friends of the Earth Nigeria.
+Pedi Obani (Nigeria): Pedi Obani is a Barrister and Solicitor of the Supreme Court of Nigeria and a senior lecturer in the Department of Public Law of the University of Benin, Edo State, Nigeria.
+She is an expert in human rights law, inclusive governance and sustainability, with over a decade of professional experience post-call to the Nigeria Bar, and has a keen interest in promoting human rights and inclusive development across various levels of governance.
+Pedi has facilitated the training of journalists, technocrats and the private sector on various issues relating to environmental sustainability and governance in partnership with non-governmental organisations such as the Environmental Rights Action/Friends of the Earth Nigeria.
 She has also been involved in the reform of the Lagos State water and sanitation sector, working with the Lagos Water Regulatory Commission in an advisory role.
-She has authored various peer-reviewed journal articles, book chapters, and a Policy Brief on access to sanitation SDG Target 6.2 that was presented to the UN High Level Panel in July 2016.
-Pedi was a coauthor of the 2015 report on IfE’s Field Hearings Network, requested by the UN’s Participatory Monitoring and Accountability Consultation.
+In addition, she has authored several peer-reviewed journal articles, book chapters, and a Policy Brief on access to sanitation (SDG Target 6.2) that was presented to the UN High Level Panel in July 2016.
+Pedi was a co-author of the 2015 report on IfE’s Field Hearings Network, requested by the UN’s Participatory Monitoring and Accountability Consultation.

 Sharat G. Lin (US, India): Sharat Lin, PhD (Medical Physics), is a research fellow at the San José Peace and Justice Center and its former president.
 He was a co-founder of South Asians for Collective Action (US), a member of Jan Vigyan Samiti (People’s Science Committee, India), and helped organize contract laborers for Vikalp (Alternative, India).
 He writes and lectures on global political economy, labor migration, social movements, and public health.
 He has been on the front lines of some epic moments in history, such the aftermath of the Naxalbari movement in India, the Cultural Revolution in China, the beginning of the Lebanese Civil War, Palestinian West Bank and Gaza during the early years of occupation, Portugal after the 1975 bloodless revolution, Nicaragua after the Sandinista revolution, Egypt during the Arab Spring uprising in 2011-2012, and Kurdish areas of Turkey during the battles against ISIS.
 His recent investigations include election observing in Mexico and El Salvador, the tar sands of Alberta, and the political disaffection in the U.S. Rustbelt and Appalachia.